hans-thomas/valravn/docs/content/docs/Basics/services.md

 to `makeDraft` method on related controller. the `makeDraft` method receives a post model object.

-In third example, we used `parameters` method which adds more parameter(s) to our path. if the parameter passes as a string like `user`, it will create `domain/api/blog/posts/-actions/{post}/setUserToReview/{user}` path and as always routes it to `setUserToReview` method on related controller.
+In third example, we used `withParameters` method which adds more parameter(s) to our path. if the parameter passes as a string like `user`, it will create `domain/api/blog/posts/-actions/{post}/setUserToReview/{user}` path and as always routes it to `setUserToReview` method on related controller.